jceb/screenconfig/README.md

 # screenconfig

-`screenconfig` is a to automate the configuration of connected screens/monitors.
+`screenconfig` is a tool automate the configuration of connected screens/monitors.

 ## Usage